-Broadcom intros BCM21892 LTE-Advanced modem, promises small size and reduced power consumptionAlex Wagner - Deputy Managing Editor, News Desk
+Broadcom intros BCM21892 LTE-Advanced modem, promises small size and reduced power consumptionAlex Wagner - Editorial Director of News and Content

 How does a breakfast consisting of a big cup of coffee and some small chips sound?
 That's what Broadcom has given us this morning with the announcement of its BCM21892 4G LTE-Advanced modem, which is says is the smallest LTE-Advanced modem around.
 The 28nm BCM21892 is said to be around 35 percent smaller than its competition, meaning that manufacturers will have more space for other goodies inside their smartphones and tablets, and it's also said to save up to 25 percent of the power that's usually consumed during data transmissions.